thingsboard/thingsboard.github.io/docs/paas/devices-library/wemos-lolin-oled.md

 ---
-layout: devices-library-article
+layout: docwithnav-paas
-title: How to connect WeMos Lolin ESP32 OLED to ThingsBoard?
+title: "How to connect WeMos Lolin ESP32 OLED to ThingsBoard?"
-category: Microcontrollers
-chip: ESP32
-connectivity: HTTP, MQTT, WIFI, Bluetooth, BLE
-vendor: WeMos
-deviceImageFileName: wemos-lolin-oled.jpg
-docsPrefix: paas/
+redirect_to: "/devices-library/paas/wemos-lolin-oled/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html docsPrefix=page.docsPrefix %}
-{% include /docs/devices-library/guides/wemos-lolin-oled.md %}